ehrpg/qstar/qstar.md

 ## Multiple Successes

-If a character has more than once dice for a specific skill available, more than one action may be attempted at the same time using that skill.
+If a character has more than one die for a specific skill available, more than one action may be attempted at the same time using that skill.
 The DM sets the amount of successes required and adjusts the DC accordingly.
 There is still only one DC for all actions, but now